Which QA frameworks are used in Drupal automated testing?

 In bigger projects, even saving a few seconds per test run makes a difference.
 PHPUnit is optimized for speed and scale.

 And speed matters.
-When your developers are pushing new features every week or every day waiting 30 minutes for test results isn’t an option.
+When your developers are pushing new features every week or every day, long waits for test results simply aren’t practical.
 PHPUnit helps keep the feedback loop short and actionable.

 What to expect when getting started